When you hear the words “Montreal Screwjob”, a few words come to mind.

 Paul Bowser, Ed Lewis and Ed Don George

-As one of the most recognisable sports stars of the 1920s, felt cheated.
-He felt that he was meant to be the man to beat Sonnerberg, and felt betrayed that he and partner Billy Sandow had been left out of the decision making of the Championship.
+As one of the most recognizable sports stars of the 1920s, felt cheated.
+He felt that he was meant to be the man to beat Sonnerberg, and felt betrayed that he and partner Billy Sandow had been left out of the decision-making of the Championship.

 Strangler Lewis plots his revenge